jdonlan/java-dev/storage/storage_and_io.md

 #Storage and I/O
-When you want to store data to an Android device, there are numerous locations to do so.
-Where to store your data depends largely on the type of data you're storing and what kind of access you want other apps having to your data.
-In this section we'll talk about the different locations in which data can be stored on an Android device and what type of data should be stored in each location.
+When you want to store data to an Android device, there are a handful of locations to do so.
+Where to store your data depends in large part on the type of data you're storing and which apps need access to it.
+In this section, we'll talk about the different data storage locations on an Android device and what type of data gets stored in each location.